Design Tokens Resolver Module

 The mechanism by which multiple possible values of design tokens are reduced to a single value, i.e. this module.

-A subset of all design tokens that collectively form the default superset.
-Implementors SHOULD ensure the sum total of sets contain mutually exclusive tokens, i.e. they don’t overwrite one another and may be combined in any order to produce the same result.
+Subsets of tokens that collectively form the default base set.
+Users SHOULD ensure the sum total of sets contain mutually exclusive tokens, i.e. they don’t overwrite one another and may be combined in any order to produce the same result.

 The user’s selection for the modifiers, expressed as a key–value map.
 See example.